TanyaChetnaVaish/TanyaChetnaVaish/README.md

 **Talking about Personal Stuffs:**

 - 🌱  I’m currently learning Flutter and Java;
-- ☁️  I'm learning Machine Learning and advancing to above beginner concepts in Cloud Computing
+- ☁️  I'm learning Machine Learning and advancing to above beginner concepts in Cloud Computing;
 - 💬  Ask me about anything, I am happy to help;
 - 📫  How to reach me: [@TanyaChetnaVaish](https://www.linkedin.com/in/tanya-chetna-vaish-39902a1a2/);
 - 📝  [Resume](https://drive.google.com/file/d/1LwktAF8eYfXyd-_2o3fyfNWiHjLyrKVW/view?usp=sharing)